 Verifying Income Information for Premium Subsidies (effective January 1, 2026)

-ACA clients receiving a premium subsidy must verify their household income to qualify for an ACA premium subsidy.
+ACA clients receiving a premium subsidy must verify their household income to qualify.

 Opportunity for Agents

-Increase your technology platform capabilities to include AI automation, which helps ACA clients confirm household income.
+Expand your technology platform capabilities to include AI automation to help ACA clients confirm household income.

 Verifying Eligibility for SEP Enrollments (effective January 1, 2026)